defano/wyldcard/README.md

 ### Operators

-An _operator_ is an expression that takes one or two values (called _operands_) and performs some _operation_ on them which yields a new value.
-HyperTalk supports a standard suite of mathematical, logical, and string operators.
+An _operator_ is an expression that takes one or two values (called _operands_) and performs some _operation_ on them that yields a new value.
+HyperTalk provides a suite of mathematical, logical, and string operators.

 |Precedence  | Operator        | Description
 |------------| ----------------|-------------